fanartie/layla/README.md

 mv build ../docs
 ```

 The reason to copy '/app/build' to '/docs', is because I temporary use GitHub Pages for the app hosting.
-So I can simply host, demo and share the source code at the same place.
+So I can simply host, demo and share the source code together at the same place.

 It's a pure 'static' frontend, and most are dynamic API content, no reason to use SSR like NextJS, then we may simply use backend as a serverless API proxy.

 Of course, you may upload to any static web hosting like "S3" to publish this app.

-Note, you might want to fix the baseURL if you host at other than "https:<endpoint>/layla", because of the GitHub pages constrain, I can't expose site with root "/".
+Note, you might want to fix the baseURL if you host at other than "https://endpoint/layla", because of the GitHub pages constrain, so I can't expose the site with root "/".

 Here are 2 spots you need to change when you want to host at other path.
 [
 https://github.com/fanartie/layla/blob/main/app/package.json#L49](https://github.com/fanartie/layla/blob/main/app/src/index.js#L11)